Palmer house B&B Charleston HEADER

 Palmer House Pink Mansion on the Battery Chalrleston

-Charleston was once the wealthiest city in the South.
+Charleston has a dark history as a key location in the Trans-Atlantic slave trade, which made it the wealthiest city in the South for a period of time.
 The city was at the height of its prosperity in the 18th century in what is called the Antebellum period, which was between the Revolutionary War and the Civil War.
-During this time, Charlestonians made their fortunes in trans-Atlantic trade, as the port city was the biggest trade hub in the South.
-Tragically, a great deal of this trade was the human slave trade, with some figures estimating that 50% of slaves brought to America passed through Charleston.
-Many African Americans, including Michelle Obama, can trace their ancestor’s arrival in America through the Charleston slave trade.
+Some figures estimate that 50% of slaves brought to America passed through Charleston.
+Many African Americans, including Michelle Obama, can trace their ancestorā€™s arrival in America through the Charleston slave trade.

 Yellow Italian mansion Charleston The Battery SC